 National Curriculum and Work Related Learning

 All students continue to study the subjects that make up the National Curriculum, but these are broken down into small, manageable steps.
 They are taught by their class teachers with specialist teachers for PE, Science, Dance, Art and Music.
-Work Related Learning is taught to all students and some students in Key Stage 4 spend one day a week, every other term, at Bore Place, an organic farm run by the Commonwork Land Trust.
+Work Related Learning is taught to all students and some students in Phase 4 spend one day a week, every other term, at Bore Place, an organic farm run by the Commonwork Land Trust.
 Here the students learn about the importance of sustainable farming.
-Where appropriate, other students in Key Stage 4 work towards qualifications such as BTEC Health and Social Care and a Level 1 qualification in Horticulture from Ascentis, incorporating Work Related Learning.
+Where appropriate, other students in Phase 4 work towards qualifications such as BTEC Health and Social Care and a Level 1 qualification in Horticulture from Ascentis, incorporating Work Related Learning.

 The Curriculum, Independence and Daily Living Skills